umstek/handpicked/software.md

 1. Press Win+G to open Windows game bar, if you are a normal person.
 2. ShareX: A free, feature rich screen capture tool.
 3. <https://screenapp.io/>: An online screen recorder with more features if you pay.
 I was a developer here so 😁
+4. [OBS Studio](https://obsproject.com/): A broadcaster software.
+Overkill for just a screen recording.
+A suggestion by a friend.

 ## Office